revenge-mod/revenge-bundle/README.md

 ### 🛠️ Building

-To build a Revenge, you can follow the [documentation](/docs).
+To build Revenge bundle, you can follow the [documentation](/docs).

 ### 📃 Documentation

-You can find the documentation of Revenge [here](/docs).
+You can find the documentation of Revenge bundle [here](/docs).

 ## 📜 Licence

-Revenge is licensed under the 3-Clause BSD license.
+Revenge bundle is licensed under the 3-Clause BSD license.
 Please see the [license file](LICENSE) for more information.